 - 1 tsp dried oregano

 - 1 tsp sriracha hot sauce or tabasco

 - 2 tbsp parsley chopped

-Add the rest of the ingredients to a saucepan, stir and let simmer for 10 minutes.
+- Add the rest of the ingredients to oven safe skillet, stir and let simmer for 5 to 10 minutes.